evilUrge/shellgems/content/posts/serverless-framework.md

 Or better yet; where is the community?

-Of course, it’s an “opensource” service(not fully; ex having a dashboard is part of the paid subscription), meaning I can commit support for  Firebase func integration.
+Of course, it's an "opensource" service(not fully; ex having a dashboard is part of the paid subscription), meaning I can commit support for  Firebase func integration.

-But it feels like with the need to add “plugins” and having a manifest yml file that specify paths, there’s no real advantage using serverless YET.
+But it feels like with the need to add "plugins" and having a manifest yml file that specify paths, there's no real advantage using serverless YET.

 BTW; just for the heck of it

-in firebase, it’s enough that I’m having their server if I’m not on dev env, and firebase will register all of my routes(unlike in serverless)
+in firebase, it's enough that I'm having their server if I'm not on dev env, and firebase will register all of my routes(unlike in serverless)
 ```javascript
 const express = require('express');
 const bodyParser = require('body-parser');